Aliases for NPL Gene

 GeneCards Summary for NPL Gene

-NPL (N-Acetylneuraminate Pyruvate Lyase (Dihydrodipicolinate Synthase)) is a Protein Coding gene.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism.
-GO annotations related to this gene include N-acetylneuraminate lyase activity.
+NPL (N-Acetylneuraminate Pyruvate Lyase) is a Protein Coding gene.
+Diseases associated with NPL include Inflammatory Bowel Disease 4 and Sialuria.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include lyase activity and N-acetylneuraminate lyase activity.
 An important paralog of this gene is HOGA1.

 Catalyzes the cleavage of N-acetylneuraminic acid (sialic acid) to form pyruvate and N-acetylmannosamine via a Schiff base intermediate.
 It prevents sialic acids from being recycled and returning to the cell surface.
 Involved in the N-glycolylneuraminic acid (Neu5Gc) degradation pathway.
 Although human is not able to catalyze formation of Neu5Gc due to the inactive CMAHP enzyme, Neu5Gc is present in food and must be degraded (By similarity).